Learn the time of day you're most productive, energized, creative, and inspired, then tailor your working hours to be during that time.

 Adjust Your Schedule For Productivity

-To serve me, my business, and my client projects in the best way possible, I plan my schedule to fit the way I work best.
+To serve me, my business, and my client projects in the best way possible, and stay on track with big goals, I plan my schedule to fit the way I work best.

 - I keep mornings open for the most important strategic, deep thinking, and creative tasks and big projects that need large blocks of uninterrupted time.